Terms and Conditions of buying and selling registration numbers

 The Seller of the registration mark appoints Western Registrations (Hereupon referred to as W.R.) to advertise and sell the right to transfer the registration mark to a buyer that W.R. shall find, at the price indicated in the written quotation provided.
 W.R. will bear the cost of all advertising and marketing of the plate, subject to the Seller adhering to the terms and conditions of their contracted agreement, and thus at no cost to the seller.

 The Agency contract of W.R. is valid indefinitely.
 It may ONLY be cancelled by the Seller, upon Written notice by the Seller to W.R. by RECORDED DELIVERY POST.
-Facsimile, telephone or email cancellation will NOT be accepted.
+Telephone cancellation will NOT be accepted.

 The Seller shall not incur any liability for any commission to W.R. once the cancellation notice has been received, prior to any buyer being found.
 Cancellations cannot be back dated.

-The seller must return all valid paperwork, including Current V5C and MOT Certificate and original tax disc, where applicable, as requested upon procurement of any sale within a maximum of ten days of notification of a sale.
+The seller must return all valid paperwork as requested upon procurement of any sale within a maximum of ten days of notification of a sale.
 If a sale falls through due to the failure to provide valid paperwork within this time scale then the seller will again be responsible to replace the lost sales commission on the sale and costs incurred.

-The Seller will be responsible for presenting the donor vehicle (the one that carries the mark being sold), to their Department of Transport's Local Licensing Office, if so required, at their own expense.
+The Seller may be asked to present the donor vehicle (the one that carries the mark being sold), to a DVLA Inspection Site, at their own expense.
 The Seller will also be responsible for affixing the replacement registration mark after approval by the Driver & Vehicle Licensing Agency (Hereafter referred to as DVLA), and for the cost of any acrylic number plates required.

 Full payment for a registration purchased from a Seller for W.R. stock, or sold on a commission basis to a third party, will only be released upon final approval of the replacement V5C Registration Document by the DVLA.